 Image optimisation can have a major effect on your site’s performance, as we mentioned earlier under Site Speed.
 Images have ramifications beyond speed though, mostly due to changing consumer behaviour.

 More than 60 percent of Millennials and Generation Z want to use visual search to find and buy products.
 Overall, 50 percent of online shoppers say they have made a purchase based on product images.
 In addition, a study by BigCommerce and Square has revealed that product images are the #1 factor that enhances the shopping experience for consumers.

 This preference for visual answers has influenced the evolution of search engines.
 With the help of machine learning and artificial intelligence, many search engine algorithms now include images in search results.
-Moz analytics show that 22 percent of Google’s search results include images.
+Moz analytics show that almost 30 percent of Google’s search results include images.

 Applications like Google Lens take the potential of machine learning and AI-driven image recognition a step further.
 Google Lens uses your smartphone camera to identify objects and make suggestions based on contextual factors such as your location.
 One use case would be a potential customer who notices someone carrying a nice handbag.
 Pointing their camera at the handbag will allow Google Lens to identify the type of handbag and offer options to buy similar items.

 It’s clear that visual search is poised to have a big impact on e-commerce.
 We’ve previously mentioned Gartner’s prediction that e-commerce platforms that adopt image and voice search can expect up to 30% revenue growth.
 In fact, many large marketplaces like Alibaba, Amazon, eBay, and Houzz are already offering visual search on their platforms.

 Making it easy for vendors to add optimised images to their product pages can therefore have a huge impact on your marketplace traffic.
 Conversely, unoptimised, low-quality images can actually hurt your site.